andrewcooke/Stupid.jl/README.md

-# Analysis Of The 8 Bit "Stupid" Cipher
+# The 8 Bit "Stupid" Cipher

 This is an informal analysis of an 8 bit version of the ["stupid" cipher](http://news.quelsolaar.com/#comments101), as discussed on